 '''

-horizon = 7,

-CrIs = c(0.2, 0.5, 0.9),

-filter_leading_zeros = TRUE,

-zero_threshold = Inf,

-return_output = is.null(target_folder),

-output = c("samples", "plots", "latest", "fit", "timing"),

 plot_args = list(),

 target_folder = NULL,

 target_date,

 logs = tempdir(),

 id = "epinow",

 verbose = interactive(),

-reported_cases
+filter_leading_zeros = TRUE,

+zero_threshold = Inf,

+horizon

 )

 '''

-data

-A <data.frame> of confirmed cases (confirm) by date (date). confirm must be numeric and date must be in date format.

-A call to gt_opts() (or its alias generation_time_opts()) defining the generation time distribution used.
-For backwards compatibility a list of summary parameters can also be passed.

-delays

-A call to delay_opts() defining delay distributions and options.
-See the documentation of delay_opts() and the examples below for details.

-truncation

-A call to trunc_opts() defining the truncation of the observed data.
+data A <data.frame> of disease reports (confirm) by date (date). confirm must be numeric and date must be in date format.
+Optionally this can also have a logical accumulate column which indicates whether data should be added to the next data point.
+This is useful when modelling e.g. weekly incidence data.
+See also the fill_missing() function which helps add the accumulate column with the desired properties when dealing with non-daily data.
+If any accumulation is done this happens after truncation as specified by the truncation argument.</data.frame> generation_time A call to gt_opts() (or its alias generation_time_opts()) defining the gen- eration time distribution used.
+For backwards compatibility a list of summary parameters can also be passed. delays A call to delay_opts() defining delay distributions and options.
+See the documentation of delay_opts() and the examples below for details. truncation A call to trunc_opts() defining the truncation of the observed data.
 Defaults to trunc_opts(), i.e. no truncation.
-See the estimate_truncation() help file for an approach to estimating this from data where the dist list element returned by estimate_truncation() is used as the truncation argument here, thereby propagating the uncertainty in the estimate.
+See the estimate_truncation() help file for an approach to estimating this from data where the dist list element returned by estimate_truncation() is used as the truncation argument here, thereby propagating the uncertainty in the estimate. rt A list of options as generated by rt_opts() defining Rt estimation.

-rt

-A list of options as generated by rt_opts() defining Rt estimation.
 Defaults to rt_opts().
-To generate new infections using the non-mechanistic model instead of the renewal equation model, use rt = NULL.
-The non-mechanistic model internally uses the setting rt = rt_opts(use_rt = FALSE, future = "project", gp_on = "R0").
+To generate new infections using the non-mechanistic model in- stead of the renewal equation model, use rt = NULL.
+The non-mechanistic model internally uses the setting rt = rt_opts(use_rt = FALSE, future = "project", gp_on = "R0"). backcalc A list of options as generated by backcalc_opts() to define the back calcula- tion.
+Defaults to backcalc_opts(). gp A list of options as generated by gp_opts() to define the Gaussian process.

-backcalc

-A list of options as generated by backcalc_opts() to define the back calculation.
-Defaults to backcalc_opts().

-gp

-A list of options as generated by gp_opts() to define the Gaussian process.
 Defaults to gp_opts().
-Set to NULL to disable the Gaussian process.

-obs

-A list of options as generated by obs_opts() defining the observation model.
-Defaults to obs_opts().
+Set to NULL to disable the Gaussian process. obs A list of options as generated by obs_opts() defining the observation model.
+Defaults to obs_opts(). forecast A list of options as generated by forecast_opts() defining the forecast opi- tions.
+Defaults to forecast_opts().
+If NULL then no forecasting will be done. stan A list of stan options as generated by stan_opts().

-stan

-A list of stan options as generated by stan_opts().
 Defaults to stan_opts().
 Can be used to override data, init, and verbose settings if desired.

-horizon

-Numeric, defaults to 7.
-Number of days into the future to forecast.

-CrIs

-Numeric vector of credible intervals to calculate.

-epinow 23
+epinow